puncsky/system-design-and-architecture/en/63-soft-skills-interview.md

 comments: true
 categories: system design
 language: en
-abstract: "An interview is a process for workers to find future co-workers.
+description: "An interview is a process for workers to find future co-workers.
 The candidate will be evaluated based on answers to three key questions: capability, willingness, and culture-fit.
            Any question above can not be answered without good communication."
 references:
   - https://www.jianshu.com/p/73b1d5682fd3